OpenBioML/chemnlp/docs/EXPERIMENT.md

 If you don't have the required permission to log to W&B, please request this.
 In the interim you can disable this or log to a project under your name by changing the configuration options e.g. in `experiments/configs/hugging-face/full_160M.yml`.

+## Multi-node training

+This is for Hugging Face fine-tuning only at the moment and is orchestrated through the `torch.distributed` package.
+It allows you to expand your computing environment to multiple nodes in a distributed data parallel manner.
+It uses multiprocessing to efficiently parallelise training across devices.
+In order to enable this feature you simply have to switch to using the `*_multinode` script instead of the original slurm training script as described in the [scripts documentation](https://github.com/OpenBioML/chemnlp/tree/main/experiments).

 ## Restarting from a checkpoint

 This is for Hugging Face fine-tuning only at the moment.